Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Components**: S
 - **Duration**: 10 minutes
 You touch the corpse of a Medium or larger creature that died in the last minute and consume its lingering vitality, desiccating its flesh to dust and gaining 2d8 Temporary Hit Points that last for the duration.
-At Higher Levels.
-When you cast this spell using a spell slot of Level 2 or higher and targeting a Large or larger corpse, you gain 2d8 additional Temporary Hit Points for each slot level above 1.
+**Using a Higher-Level Spell Slot.** When you cast this spell using a spell slot of Level 2 or higher and targeting a Large or larger corpse, you gain 2d8 additional Temporary Hit Points for each slot level above 1.
 - **Classes**: Druid
 *(Source: CS)*